markrickert/cryptohopper-dashboard-watchlist/README.md

 > By [@markrickert](https://github.com/markrickert) and [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

 * This is a master script, provided for user convenience, which will install all other scripts available at the time of installation.
-If auto update is enabled, this will also keep all other scripts up to date as well and will add any new features (scripts) automatically. ⚠️ *If using this, there's no need to manually install individual scripts; any other installed scripts from this project should be uninstalled prior to using this script.*
+If auto update is enabled, this will also keep all other scripts up to date as well and will add any new features (scripts) automatically. ⚠️ *If using this, there's no need to manually install individual scripts; any other installed scripts from this project should be uninstalled prior to installing this script.*

 ## coin-watchlist.user.js